- Reference Number: HEY-662A/2023

-- Once at home, we ask that you/your child try and carry on with normal activities as much as possible.
-However it is not possible to bathe or shower with the ambulatory EEG in place and avoid things that may cause a lot of movement, for example fitness classes/sporting activities etc.
+- Once at home, you must set up the video camera as previously demonstrated and we ask that you/your child try and carry on with normal activities as much as possible.
+However, it is desirable that you/your child try to stay in the same room for as long as possible for ease of video recording.
+It is not possible to bathe or shower with the ambulatory EEG in place and please avoid things that may cause a lot of movement, for example fitness classes/sporting activities etc.

 - Please avoid chewing gum.

-- An ambulatory EEG will usually be worn for up to 48 hours initially but you/your child will have to return to the department after 24 hours to have the batteries replaced, the brainwaves downloaded and the electrodes checked over.
-If you/your child have a seizure on the first day, it may be possible to remove the electrodes earlier.
-If not, they will be removed on the final day and the glue removed from the hair.
-You/your child’s hair will then need a good wash and we advise combing conditioner through the hair after washing to help remove any small particles of glue that may have inadvertently been left in the hair.
+- A video ambulatory EEG is usually worn for 24 hours so you will have to return to the department after 24 hours to have the equipment removed and the video downloaded.
+We will attempt to remove all of the glue from your/your child’s hair.
+At home, your/your child’s hair will need a good wash and we advise combing conditioner through the hair after washing to remove any small particles of glue that may have been left in the hair inadvertently.

-What if my child does not have a seizure?
+What if I/my child does not have a seizure?

 What happens afterwards?

-Once you have left the department the recording will be reviewed by the physiologist and then by a member of the medical team who will send a report to the doctor who referred you for the ambulatory EEG.
+Once you have left the department, the recording will be reviewed by the physiologist and then by a member of the medical team or a senior physiologist who will send a report to your referring doctor.